Once triumphant Bosnian Serb commander Mladic reduced to frail genocide defendant

 The U.S.-brokered Dayton Accords of 1995 halted the bloodshed by dividing Bosnia into a semi-autonomous Serb Republic entity and a Bosniak-Croat Federation.
 This did not heal ethnic splits or prevent a resurgence of Serb separatism.

-Most Bosnian Serbs remain convinced that Mladic is innocent, and that the tribunal is utterly biased against them.
-Of the 83 defendants the ICTY has convicted, over 60 of them are Serbs.
+Most Bosnian Serbs remain convinced that Mladic is innocent.
+If he is found guilty, it will only prove their conviction that the Hague tribunal is utterly biased against Serbs.

 “I am a very old man ... and I am not important,” Mladic told the tribunal.
 “It matters what kind of legacy I will leave behind, among my people.”